 What is metering?
 Well, it's kind of a long story.
 Your camera is not all that clairvoyant when it comes to exposing a scene to your liking.
 The bad news?
 The camera tries to expose the scene, any scene, to a neutral gray.
 This is known as metering.
 The good news?
-You have some control over what the camera is "looking at" when it tries to meter the scene.
+You have some control over what the camera is "looking at" when it tries to meter the scene."Neutral Gray" may sound a bit strange when talking about color photography.
+Think of it as exposing to a medium density if the scene were evaluated in black & white.
+It is trying to find the middle point between the shadows and the highlights, and expose accordingly.

 I will use this scene with extreme contrast to show the effects of each mode.
 The round portion of the white post is in the very center of the scene.
 This will matter on some of the modes.
 The scene has a bright white fence, a black mailbox, and the green leaves are near-netral.
 These ranges will show reasonably clearly what is happening in the exposure.
 The scene was shot in Aperature Priority set to 4.0 and ISO 100.
 The camera will calculate the shutter speed based upon the metering mode selected.